Carry On Cabby: Plot

-Charlie Hawkins is the workaholic owner of thriving taxi company Speedee Taxis, but his wife Peggy feels neglected by him because he works long hours.
+Charlie Hawkins is the workaholic owner of Speedee Taxis.
+His wife Peggy feels neglected because he works long hours.
 When Charlie misses their fifteenth wedding anniversary because he is out cabbing, after promising Peggy a night out, she decides to punish him.
 For tax reasons, all the company funds are held in Peggy's name, so she tells Charlie that she is going to 'get a job', then uses the money to establish a rival company, GlamCabs.
 The cars are brand new Ford Cortina Mk1s driven by attractive girls in provocative uniforms.
 Flo, the wife of one of Charlie's drivers, is appointed to the post of office manager.
+Sally, the waitress at the Speedee cab cafe, who is similarly neglected by her boyfriend, Ted Watson, the cab company manager, spies on Charlies and Ted and reports back to Peggy.

 Charlie continues to coach his mainly inept drivers, including the clumsy Terry "Pintpot" Tankard (Charles Hawtrey), whilst Peggy refuses to tell Charlie about her new job.
 Charlie feigns a lack of interest, but he is dying to know what she is up to, particularly as he gets a taste of his own medicine because she now works long hours.
 He struggles to cope while Peggy's company becomes a thriving success due to the large number of male taxi passengers preferring to ogle her sexy drivers during journeys.
 Speedee rapidly starts losing money and faces bankruptcy.
 Peggy feels terrible for what she has done.
-Charlie and his drivers attempt to sabotage the rival company, but they are chased off.
+Charlie and his drivers attempt to sabotage the rival company, but they are chased off when the GlamCab girls spray them with hoses.
 In desperation, Charlie suggests a merger with his rivals, but is furious to discover who the real owner is and storms off.

 A month later, Peggy is living at the office and Charlie has turned to drink, allowing his company to collapse around him.
 Peggy and Sally are hijacked by gangsters.
 Peggy manages to use the taxi radio to subtly reveal their situation and location.
 Charlie intercepts the broadcast and rallies the other Speedee drivers in pursuit.
 The outlaws are cornered and captured.

-Peggy and Charlie are reconciled, especially over the fact that she is expecting a baby.
+Peggy and Charlie are reconciled and overjoyed to learn she is expecting a baby.